 2.2.1 Calculation of RsRS and RsnsRSNS

-Rs is the reserves from Resources participating in SCED plus the Regulation Up Service (Reg-Up) and Responsive Reserve (RRS) from Load Resources and the additional available capacity from Load Resources other than Controllable Load Resources (CLRs) with a validated Real-Time RRS Schedule.
+Rs is the reserves from Resources participating in SCED plus the Regulation Up Service (Reg-Up) and Responsive Reserve (RRS) from Load Resources and the additional available capacity from Load Resources other than Controllable Load Resources (CLRs) with a validated Real-Time RRS or ECRS Schedule.
 RSNS Rsns is equal to Rs plus the reserves from Resources that are not currently available to SCED but could be available in 30 minutes.

 1) RSRs is calculated based on SCED telemetry and solution as: